 Although minimum coverage often results in lower premiums, most insurance agents recommend that you purchase higher limits to obtain greater financial protection.
-Additionally, minimum coverage does not include comprehensive or collision, which pays for damages to your vehicle.
-Policies with these coverages are often referred to as “full coverage” policies.
+Additionally, minimum coverage does not include comprehensive coverage or collision coverage, which pays for damages to your vehicle.
+Policies with these coverage options are often referred to as “full coverage” policies.
 If you finance or lease your vehicle, your financial institution will likely require you to carry full coverage.

 Here is how to find (and keep) cheap car insurance in Florida

 Although Florida’s average rates are relatively high, there are ways to find affordable rates.
 You may want to:

 - Understand your needs: Car insurance is personalized.
 One driver might prioritize a policy with high liability limits to protect their assets, where another driver might need the cheapest policy possible to fit within a tight budget.
 Understanding your coverage needs can help you choose your options wisely as you get quotes.

 - Shop around: Auto insurance providers charge different rates.
 One carrier might more heavily penalize you for an at-fault accident, for example.
 Additionally, different carriers offer different optional coverages, discounts and policy features.
 Getting quotes from multiple car insurance providers could help you find the policy you need at the cheapest price.